wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/manage-gift-batches-receipts-and-refunds/includes/3-receipts.md

 ## Receipt Stacks

-Receipt Stacks are an administrative function in Fundraising and Engagement that allow you to group receipts, typically by financial year.
-Each receipt stack uses a unique prefix to assist in identifying either how, when, or where a receipt is produced.
+Receipt Stacks are an administrative function in Fundraising and Engagement that allows you to group receipts, typically by financial year.
+Each receipt stack uses a unique prefix to help identifying either how, when, or where a receipt is produced.
 For example, if an organization operates from both California and New York, they may add a prefix of either CA or NY before the receipt number for easy identification.
 Or to easily identify that a gift was receipted in the financial year of 2022, a prefix of 22 may be added before the receipt number.

 All receipt stacks can be accessed via Receipt Stacks from the left navigation menu in the Gifts area of Fundraising and Engagement.